imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 # Spine/Varicosity Analysis
 {% capture spines-demo%}
-You can follow these instructions using {% include bc path='File|Load Demo Dataset...' %} and choosing the _L-systems fractal (Toy neuron)_ dataset, as it contains pre-placed multi-point ROIs emulating markers for dendritic spines.
+You can follow these instructions using {% include bc path='File|Load Demo Dataset...' %} and choosing the _L-systems fractal (Toy neuron)_ dataset, as it contains pre-placed multipoint ROIs emulating markers for dendritic spines.
 {% endcapture %}
 {% include notice icon="info" content=spines-demo %}